|

 full rewrite using the Kivy GUI for improved Android usage is also being considered,

-but would likely appear later.
+but would not appear for some time.

 Due to 3.0's interim nature, older docs and screenshots have not been updated